 U.S. says some Indian officials ignoring or supporting attacks on minorities

-NEW DELHI, June 3 (Reuters) - Some officials in India are ignoring or even supporting rising attacks on people and places of worship in the country, a U.S. official said late on Thursday after the release of a report on religious freedom globally in 2021.
+NEW DELHI, June 3 (Reuters) - Some officials in India are ignoring or even supporting rising attacks on people and places of worship in the country, a U.S. official said late on Thursday, drawing an angry reaction from New Delhi which called the comments "ill-informed".

+The remarks by Rashad Hussain, who leads the U.S. State Department's efforts to monitor religious freedom around the world, accompanied the department's annual report on global religious freedom.

-The report said attacks on members of religious minority communities, including killings, assaults, and intimidation, had occurred throughout last year in India.
+It said attacks on members of minority communities, including killings, assaults, and intimidation, occurred throughout last year in India.
 These included cow vigilantism - assaults on non-Hindus for allegedly slaughtering cows or trading in beef.

-Most Hindus, who account for about 80% of India's 1.35 billion people, consider cows sacred.
-Many states ruled by Prime Minister Narendra Modi's Hindu nationalist party have enacted laws or toughened old ones against slaughtering cows.
+Many Hindus, who account for about 80% of India's 1.35 billion people, consider cows sacred.
+Several states ruled by Prime Minister Narendra Modi's Hindu nationalist party have enacted laws or toughened old ones against slaughtering cows.

+Some Indian officials were "ignoring or even supporting rising attacks on people and places of worship", Hussain said.

 U.S. Secretary of State Antony Blinken said the report showed religious freedom and the rights of religious minorities were under threat around the world.